Partial Encryption

 St. Louis sees renewed protests after George Floyd's murder in Minneapolis.
 The encryption precedent set in 2014 has spread nationwide.

-When former officer Jason Stockley was acquitted in September 2017, St. Louis erupted in protests again.
+When former officer Jason Stockley was acquitted in September 2017, protests resumed across St. Louis.
 Over 160 people were arrested in three days.
-The ACLU documented and challenged police tactics, leading to significant legal victories.
+The ACLU sued, and won.

-A federal judge ordered the St. Louis Metropolitan Police Department to immediately adopt protocols protecting constitutional rights of protesters and observers.
-The consent decree mandated:
+A federal judge ordered the St. Louis Metropolitan Police Department to adopt protocols protecting the constitutional rights of protesters and observers.
+The consent decree required:

 • Officers must wear visible identification at protests or face discipline